ycc789741ycc/HOG-BGR-with-visualization/README.md

 ﻿# HOG-BGR-with-visualization
-HOG feature descriptor, the kind of feature transform before we put our image into SVM or NN.
+HOG feature descriptor, a kind of feature transform before we put our image into SVM or NN.

 In this API, I split hog feature into BGR channel respectively, it's a little different from hog in skimage, but this library still support gray scale image.